mikaa123/linear/README.md

 margins.
 * It adapts to dark and light backgrounds
 * System-wide shortcuts to hide/show rulers
+* Fine-tune a ruler's positions using arrow keys.
+Hold shift for faster move.
+(Much thanks to [@gtagle](https://github.com/gtagle)

 Here is a [video](https://www.youtube.com/watch?v=VcozN5LwLEw#action=share) to get your started.